ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 This document defines a "conceptual message" wrapper (CMW) format for any RATS conceptual message and describes a collection type that aggregates one or more CMWs into a single message.

 In addition, this document specifies a corresponding CBOR tag, JSON Web Tokens (JWT) and CBOR Web Tokens (CWT) claims, and an X.509 extension.
-These mechanisms enable the embedding of enveloped conceptual messages into CBOR-based protocols, web APIs, and PKIX protocols.
+These mechanisms enable the embedding of enveloped conceptual messages into CBOR-based protocols, web APIs, and PKIX formats and protocols.
 Moreover, a Media Type and a CoAP Content-Format are defined for transporting CMWs over HTTP, MIME, CoAP, and other Internet protocols.

 --- middle